-Articles 8 to 15 of the Convention and Articles IX to XIII of the Protocol set forth the default remedies of conditional sellers, lessors, and chargees under the agreements creating international interests, and Article 34 of the Convention applies such default remedies for the benefit of assignees (for security) of international interests.
-The focus is on non-judicial and judicial remedies against the debtor, and rights against third parties holding an international interest subordinate to that of the enforcing creditor.392 For example, Article 8 of the Convention allows a chargee, in the event of default, to take possession or control of an object, sell or grant a lease of it and collect or receive any income arising from the management or use of that object.
-This possessory right represents a significant innovation of the Convention as it is a departure from traditional remedies of chargees in many civil law jurisdictions.
-Article 10 allows a conditional seller or lessor, in the event of default, to terminate a lease or conditional sale agreement and take possession or control of any object to which the agreement relates (it also allows the conditional seller or lessor to apply for a court order authorising or directing either of these acts).
+receive any income arising from the management or use of that object.
+This right of non-judicial disposal represents a significant innovation of the Convention as it is a departure from traditional remedies of chargees in many civil law jurisdictions.
+Article 10 allows a conditional seller or lessor, in the event of default, to terminate a lease or conditional sale agreement and take possession or control of any object to which the agreement relates (it also allows, but does not require, the conditional seller or lessor to apply for a court order authorising or directing either of these acts).
 Article 11 specifies the meaning of default, allowing the debtor and creditor to define the events that give rise to Convention remedies.
-Article 13 of the Convention allows a creditor to request speedy return of collateral from a court pending final determination of any dispute when, for example, a debtor is disputing the creditor's right to exercise a repossession remedy under the Cape Town Convention, or the creditor cannot gain access to its collateral.
+Article 13 of the Convention allows a creditor to request speedy return of collateral from a court pending final determination of any dispute when, for example, a debtor is disputing the creditor's right to exercise a repossession remedy under the Cape Town Convention, or where the creditor cannot gain access to its collateral.

-Given the sensitivity to non-judicial remedies in many jurisdictions, these remedies are only applicable without leave of the court where non-judicial remedies are specifically declared by the relevant Contracting State pursuant to Article 54(2).
-Some Contracting States, in particular civil law jurisdictions, have opted to require the judicial involvement in the exercise of many Convention remedies.
+Given the sensitivity to non-judicial remedies in many jurisdictions, these remedies are only applicable without leave of the court where non-judicial remedies are specifically declared to be applicable by the relevant Contracting State pursuant to Article 54(2).
+Some Contracting States, in particular civil law jurisdictions, have opted to require judicial involvement in the exercise of many Convention remedies.
 These jurisdictions impose a greater burden on their respective judiciaries to correctly apply the terms of the Convention within the strict time periods that are set forth in the Convention.
+Requiring leave of the judiciary to exercise certain options, however, does not allow the court to vary the terms of the Convention, the Protocol or a Contracting State's Declarations.